janisbiz/heredoc/README.md

 ## Getting started

 These instructions will help you set up this helper, so you can use it.
-As well, there are provided instructions to run integration tests for the extension.
+As well, there are provided instructions to run tests for the extension.

 ## Using extension